-- Bronze Recognition: First year of recognition for performing 50 or more hours of pro bono service in one calendar year.
+- Bronze Recognition: Recognition for performing 50 or more hours of pro bono service in one calendar year.

-- Silver Recognition: Second year of recognition for performing 50 or more hours of pro bono service in one calendar year and have achieved Bronze Recognition a previous year.
+- Silver Recognition: Recognition for performing 50 or more hours of pro bono service in one calendar year AND have achieved Bronze Recognition a previous year.

-- Gold Recognition: Third year of recognition for performing 50 or more hours of pro bono service in one calendar year and have achieved Silver Recognition a previous year.
+- Gold Recognition: Recognition for performing 50 or more hours of pro bono service in one calendar year AND have achieved Silver Recognition in a previous year.

 - Santa Clara Law Pro Bono Graduating Student of the Year Award

 This award is given to a graduating students who achieves the Gold Recognition, and who completes the most amount of qualifying pro bono hours during the academic year.

 - Santa Law Pro Bono Student of the Year Award

 This award is given to a student with any level of recognition, who completes the most amount of qualifying pro bono hours during the academic year.

 How does this work with the Public Interest Certificate?